FrancoisMentec/PoE-Impact-Trading/README.md

 ## Use
 - Import you're build in PoB (not gonna explain how to do that)
+- Be sure to select the spell on which you want to see the impact
 - Export your build, copy the code
 - Import the build on https://pob.party/
 - Get a sharable link using the **Share & Config button** (bottom left)